 You can’t really have a conversation about debt without also having a conversation about credit history.
 As with debt, you will ultimately share the consequences of your credit score with your spouse.
 So if you carry a history of delinquencies, missed payments or simply a negative debt to income ratio, these are all factors that your spouse needs to know about.
 You need to know the same about your spouse.

 If you have ambitions of home ownership, real estate investments, or a small business startup, both your credit rating and that of your spouse will factor into your eligibility for loans, borrower interest rates, and more.
-If either of you enters into the relationship with credit in need of repair, you’ll want to collaborate on managing this challenge together.
+If either of you enters into the relationship with credit in need of repair, like maxing your card with expensive purchases such as engagement rings or cars, you’ll want to collaborate on managing this challenge together.
 Make sure you both understand your shared lending profile and, if necessary, discuss strategies for improving that profile.

 5. Calculating Net Worth

 On the bright side, it’s not all about credit history and debt.
 It’s also about what you own, where you’ve invested, what you’ve already saved and how much you earn.
 One or both of you may carry both income and assets into the relationship.
 Make sure you share these details with one another.
 Understanding what you both own and what you both earn is critical as you develop strategies for handling household expenses and planning for future ambitions.